heptarch/heptarch.github.io/drafts/rbl2.md

 new ideas, synergy up the wazoo, and the ability to make a killer slide deck.
-Each researcher will have their primary domain, but will be radically attentive to the possibility of overlap, with secondary or tertiary domains as a result.
+Each researcher will have their primary domain, but will be radically attentive to the possibilities of overlap, particularly in some secondary domains.
 Why?
 Because <a href="https://heptar.ch/rbl1/#sec-1-4">combinatorics favours</a> the notion that new ideas live in the gap between disciplines.